 When trying to recover and heal from a high demand, abusive group, be sure and pace yourself.
 Recognize when you are starting to feel overwhelmed and finding it very difficult to read and retain information.
 This is a very common symptom and will pass in time.
 It doesn’t mean you have lost your memory.
 Move away from anything that is making you feel burdened, pressed or squeezed into a mold.
 Realize that being under a lot stress or experiencing triggers will cause symptoms to increase.
 Take a break when you need it, and do whatever you have to in order to stay away from relationships that get in the way of your healing process.
 This may mean distancing yourself from those you know who are still in the group.
 Instead, take time out to rest, go on a walk, listen to music, draw, write poetry, remind yourself you are now living in the present and they can’t control you anymore–whatever helps you.
-Don’t forget to include a healthy, balanced diet with plenty of fresh fruits and vegetables (taking added supplements for stress if necessary).
+Don’t forget to include a healthy, clean and balanced diet with plenty of fresh fruits and vegetables (taking added supplements for stress if necessary).
 Get adequate sleep, exercise, and times of relaxation, as neglecting these things can affect how you feel physically and emotionally.

 What about professional therapy?

 If you feel you need further help in resolving depression, relational problems, abuse from your past, guilt, phobias, anxiety, fears, shame, addictions, etc., don’t hesitate to seek competent help from a professional therapist who understands mind control, abusive groups, and trauma, or who is willing to educate themselves on such.
 Make sure you choose someone you feel comfortable talking to.